nsomaru/laws2pr/5_derivative.md

 - Parties must have **legal capacity** and must **consent**
     - *Animus* -- intention to transfer and receive ownership
 - Putative or *iusta causa*
-- Moveable cash sale: purchase price must be paid
+- Movable cash sale: purchase price must be paid
-- Moveable credit sale: once credit has been granted and delivery effected
+- Movable credit sale: once credit has been granted and delivery effected
     - Risky: creditor cannot institute *actio rei vindicatio*
 - Immovable: registration at the Deeds Office
 - Must be a recognised form of delivery